sisso/rust-mud/docs/forums.md

+# Ownership

+Something like location, ownership define what owns what.
+This will be used to defined avatars, who owns what itens and what entities can be controlled by other entities,

 # StaticId u32 vs String

 Unique number are complicated to maintain for humans considering multiples modules, namespaces, files and matching